• Home

 While the mere thought of downing eight coffees daily might conjure heart palpitations, caffeine has been at the center of Navratil’s career climb.

 Navratil stepped into the top role last September after spending his entire two-decade career at the food giant.
 After earning his MBA in Switzerland in 2001, Navratil joined Nestlé as an auditor.
-Over the next 23 years, he climbed to several leadership positions in Panama, Honduras, and Mexico before assuming the Nespresso CEO role 2024.
-Just one year later, he became leader of the entire Nestlé gambit, which includes iconic brands like KitKat, Nescafé, and Gerber.
+Over the next 23 years, he climbed to several leadership positions in Panama, Honduras, and Mexico before assuming the Nespresso CEO role in 2024.
+Just one year later, he became leader of the entire Nestlé lineup, which includes iconic brands like KitKat, Nescafé, and Gerber.

 After years of lackluster sales, the company’s stock price is at nearly half of its 2022 peak.
 Just last February, the packaged foods company reported its weakest annual organic sales growth in more than 25 years, driven by consumers cutting back.
-And for the first nine months of 2025, Nestlé’s sales fell 1.9% to around $82.8 billion, compared to the same period in 2024.
+And for the first nine months of 2025, Nestlé’s sales fell 1.9% to around $82.8 billion, compared with the same period in 2024.

-“This way of working will obviously require less people, but it will also speed up the company,” Navratil told The New York Times.
+“This way of working will obviously require less people, but it will also speed up the company,” Navratil told the New York Times.
 “It will be a growth story about how we use AI to grow faster, to make decisions better, to plan throughout the supply chain to have less stock and less waste.”

 Gen Z employees are pushing their bosses to ‘do things differently’